anonymous-conference2021/Co-evolution-of-ML-Pipelines/README.md

 ## Phase2: DVC coupling with source code artifacts

 In the second part of this study, we studied the coupling between different categories of dvc and source code artifacts at two levels:

+### Description of coupling-statiscal test scripts

+In the following we will present a sample of script that we used to compute the coupling between the "DVC pipeline category" and "source code artifacts(source, test, data, gitignore, others)":

+* Step1:
+you have to download all the projects, we used in the analysis of the coupling in commit level analysis in the file "Commit_projects.csv".

+* Step2:
+Provide the path of the repository where the projects were download as argument <arg1>

+* Step3:
+Execute the script:
+python3 coupled_commits.py <path_source_reposiotry>

+We use a χ2 chi-squared statistical test to validate the statistical significance of the coupling between changes to A and B, for example (DVC-data and test).
+We present in the following a script sample we used to compute the statistical significance between "dvc data category" and "source code artifacts(source, test, data, gitignore, others)".

+The results of the coupling are shown in the following plots of the commit and pull request level analysis.

+* Step1:
+you have to download all the projects, we used in the analysis of the coupling in pull request level analysis in the file "Pull_request_projects.csv".

 ### Commit-level analysis (25 projects):
 #### internal DVC categories coupling